 10. Watch Incredible Wildlife

-Badlands National Park is full of wildlife but sometimes it can be challenging to spot.
-Two of the easiest animals to see in the park are bison and prairie dogs.
-As mentioned above, Robert’s Prairie Dog Town is your best bet for seeing prairie dogs but if you continue driving along Sage Rim Creek Road then you will likely see bison as well.
-Large herds roam the area and can often be found roadside.
+Badlands National Park is teeming with wildlife, though spotting it sometimes requires patience and a bit of luck.
+Two of the easiest animals to see are bison and prairie dogs.
+As mentioned earlier, Robert’s Prairie Dog Town is your best bet for prairie dogs, but if you continue driving along Sage Creek Rim Road, you’re likely to encounter bison as well.
+Large herds often roam freely and can often be seen alongside the road; seeing them is one of the most memorable things to do in Badlands.

 Best Time to Visit Badlands NP